allemas/jdk-22/README.md

 ```

 ## JEP 461: Stream Gatherers (Preview)
-Stream API support now custom intermediate operations.
-This will allow stream pipeline to transform data.
+Stream API now has custom intermediate operations.
+This will allow stream pipelines to transform data.

 ###  We introduce the flowing built-in in the java.util.stream.Gatherers class:
 - fold is a stateful many-to-one gatherer which constructs an aggregate incrementally and emits that aggregate when no more input elements exist.